RonaldAllanRivera/laravel-extract-web-ai-writer/README.md

 - **Ready for AI**: Data model and flow designed to plug prompts for interstitial/advertorial generation.
  - **Duplicate-safe storage**: URL upsert prevents duplicate `pages` records; unique index on `pages.url`.
  - **Admin bulk actions**: "Re-clean selected" and "Refetch & re-clean selected" for fast batch processing.
- - **Inline admin help**: A small widget explains when to use each bulk action; actions also include tooltips.
+ - **Help via header icon**: Click the “?” icon to open a modal explaining when to use each bulk action; actions also include tooltips.

 ## Tech Stack